CESP - Counseling, Educational and School Psychology

 CESP 334.
 Introduction to Diversity: Human Growth and Development (3).

 General education social and behavioral sciences advanced further study course.
 Targeted toward individuals seeking to gain a deeper understanding of child development.
-Content includes an in-depth study of the interrelatedness of physical, cognitive, social and emotional aspects of development, as well as a comprehensive overview of the theories, methods and content of human development.
+Includes an in-depth study of the interrelatedness of physical, cognitive, social and emotional aspects of development, as well as a comprehensive overview of the theories, methods and content of human development.
 Learning should come from multiple sources: required and nonrequired reading, group discussions, class projects, individual student development, etc. Course framework has three major dimensions: (1) basic theoretical and research issues, (2) development from an interdisciplinary perspective, (3) applying this understanding to the real world.
 In examining these topics, child development is viewed as a phenomenon that occurs within a cultural context influenced by family, gender, culture, language, ability, socioeconomics, diversity and society.

 CESP 433.
 Learning Assessment and Evaluation Theory: Evidence-Based Instruction (3).

 Prepares students to develop and modify instruction using student performance data and theories of learning.
-The psychology of learning is examined including such concepts as the nature of learning and memory, learning strategies, individual differences and social factors influencing learning.
-Principles of measurement and evaluation are examined including measurement instruments, observations, questioning strategies and grading plans.
-The reciprocal relationship between student performance data and instructional decisions is emphasized.
+Examines the psychology of learning including such concepts as the nature of learning and memory, learning strategies, individual differences and social factors influencing learning.
+Examines principles of measurement and evaluation including measurement instruments, observations, questioning strategies and grading plans.
+Emphasizes the reciprocal relationship between student performance data and instructional decisions.
 Prerequisite: CESP 334.